jfortner753/synthergy-engine-output/Resonant-access Memory Model.md

-# Resonant-Access Memory Model — Engine Pass (Revised)
+# Resonant-Access Memory Model — Engine Pass

 > A tightened, properly caveated pass on the draft linking HSAM, microtubules, entanglement, and spacetime memory, with corrected math, clearer claims, and testable predictions.